In this article, you will learn everything about the intrinsic value of options.

 The intrinsic value of an option is the In-The-Money part of the option’s price.
 In other words: It is the portion of the price which you can’t lose until the expiry date just due to the progress of time if the value of the underlying doesn’t move anymore.
 The reason is the following: At the end of the option’s lifetime, the time value is 0.
 The option only consists of intrinsic value at its expiry.

 Referring to the general meaning of intrinsic value, we can say the following: The value which an option has in itself is precisely the value that it would have at the time of its expiration.
 The rest of the option price is time value.
 It’s an extra value that results from the probability of further gains before the option expiry – based on statistical assumptions and pricing models.

 Intrinsic Value of Call Options and Put Options

-An Fx option contract has intrinsic value when it is In-The-Money.
+An Fx options contract has intrinsic value when it is In-The-Money.
 We remember that with Call options, we bet that the price of the underlying asset will rise in the future.
 On the other hand, Put options are bets that the underlying Fx rate will drop in the future.
 For a Call option, the price has intrinsic value when the underlying Fx rate is higher than the strike price.
 Likewise, a Put option contract has intrinsic value if the price of the Fx rate is lower than the strike price.

 Calculating the Intrinsic Value of Fx Options

 - The intrinsic value of a call option is the difference of the underlying spot rate and the strike price of the option, multiplied by its ratio.

-- The intrinsic value of a put option is the difference of the strike price of the option and the underlying spot rate, multiplied by its ratio.
+- The intrinsic value of a put option is the difference in the strike price of the option and the underlying spot rate, multiplied by its ratio.

 You can calculate all important determinants of your foreign exchange option by using one of the following free services: